 When prompted, enter Y to delete the item.
 If you have more than one file to delete, you can provide all the paths separated by comma.

-Use the following command to delete your Data Lake Store account.
+Use the following command to delete your Data Lake Storage Gen1 account.

 When prompted, enter Y to delete the account.